Swallowtail23/mtgc/README.md

 - sets
 - migrations
 - rulings
+- weekly

 Setup cron jobs to run each bulk file and also weekly email file from /opt/mtg (run as root) and FX update script.
 Note the sets.sh file ensures that Apache has write access to the cardimg folder - check path and user.

 ### PAGE LOAD SEQUENCE ###

-0. get and set session.name from sessionname.php
+1. get and set session.name from sessionname.php or sessionname_template.php
-1. Load ini.php
+2. Load ini.php
-2. Ini.php sets:
+3. Ini.php sets:
     - class autoloader
     - reads in the ini file
     - checks the logfile is accessible and writable